4. Registration and fees

 To be eligible for an international fee exemption as a Refugee or Protected Person, you must present official proof of the approved status.
 Acceptable documentation, along with the study permit as required, as listed in the Immigration and Refugee Protection Act includes one of the following:

 Indigenous students who are non-residents of Canada have the same rights and obligations as Canadian citizens, pursuant to the Indian Act.
 Accordingly, non-resident Indigenous students are charged the same tuition rate as Canadian citizens.
 Until you provide official proof, your residency status and fees will remain the same.
-Once proof is provided, your fees will be changed to reflect this for the following term, not the current one if it has already started.
+Once proof is provided, your fees will not be changed after day 10 of the term.
+If proof of status is provided after day 10, domestic fess will be charged starting the following term.

-If it is found that your residency status is different than what you declared on your admission application, the fees will be changed in the next subsequent term.
-If it is found that false information was given on the admission application, you may be charged with academic misconduct for fabrication (Section 8.
+If it's found that your residency status is different than what you declared on your admission application, the fees will be changed in the next subsequent term.
+If it's found that false information was given on the admission application, you may be charged with academic misconduct for fabrication (Section 8.
 Academic integrity) and are subject to penalties under these regulations as well as the Student Code of Conduct.
-Information is also reported to Immigration, Refugees and Citizenship Canada (IRCC).
+Information is also reported to Immigration, Refugees and Citizenship Canada (IRCC)

 4.1.2 Fee payment deadlines

-October for winter 2025 for students not here in the fall
+• October for winter 2026 for students not here in the fall, and

-These deadlines are also displayed on the colleges Important Dates website.
+These deadlines are also displayed on Georgian’s Important dates

 Fees for students attending a subsequent term in the same academic year are due on the 11th day of the term.
 In lieu of a tuition deposit you must reserve your seat on Banner by the published deadline to access course registration.

 The balance of tuition and other compulsory fees for new students as well as returning students are due on the 11th day of the term.
-The dates for the current academic year are posted on the Important Dates webpage.
+The dates for the current academic year are posted on the Important dates

-If you fail to pay full fees by the required due dates, you will be charged a late fee ($150 CAD for domestic students and $500 CAD for international students) and you may risk forfeiting your place at the college, you may be withdrawn from all courses, and/or denied registration to future terms.
-If you do not pay your outstanding fees, you are in default (Section 4.1.4 Students in default) and you are not permitted to register for courses in the following term.
+If you fail to pay full fees by the required due dates, you'll be charged a late fee ($150 CAD for domestic students and $500 CAD for international students) and you may risk forfeiting your place at the college, you may be withdrawn from all courses, and/or denied registration to future terms.
+If you don't pay your outstanding fees, you're in default (Section 4.1.4 Students in default) and you're not permitted to register for courses in the following term.

 4.1.3 Tuition deposits

-There are a number of fee payment deadlines which you must adhere to.
-These deadlines are displayed on the Important Dates webpage.
+There are several fee payment deadlines to which you must adhere.
+These deadlines are displayed on the Important dates webpage.

-The non-refundable tuition deposit is considered the preliminary payment and is credited towards your overall amount of tuition owing.
-If you are an applicant and decide not to attend the college or fail to meet the admission requirements listed as conditions on your Letter of Acceptance (LOA) and the offer is revoked, the tuition deposit is not returned to you.
+The non-refundable tuition deposits are considered the preliminary payment and are credited towards your overall amount of tuition owing.
+If you're an applicant and decide not to attend the college or fail to meet the admission requirements listed as conditions on your Letter of Acceptance (LOA) and the offer is revoked, the tuition deposits are not returned to you.

-If you decide to change your program of study, you are required to pay the non-refundable tuition deposit for your new program of study.
-For example, when a student registers in semester one of Business – Accounting for the fall term and changes their program to General Arts and Sciences for the winter term a new tuition deposit is required prior to registration in the new program.
+If you decide to change your program of study, you're required to pay the non-refundable tuition deposit for your new program of study.
+For example, when a student registers in semester one of Business – Accounting for the fall term and changes their program to General Arts and Sciences for the winter term a new tuition deposits are required prior to registration in the new program.

 A non-refundable tuition deposit payment of $250.00 is required once per academic year, per program.
-The due date of these payments is displayed on the Important Dates.
-This payment is required in order for you to be eligible for registration for your first term within the academic year.
-You are required to pay your full tuition and other compulsory fees by the 11th day of the term.
+The due date of these payments is displayed on the Important dates.
+This payment is required for you to be eligible for registration for your first term within the academic year.
+You're required to pay your full tuition and other compulsory fees by the 11th day of the term.

-A non-refundable deposit of $2,500.00 is required as part of the postsecondary program application process as outlined in Section 2.1.2 Application process for international applicants.
+A non-refundable deposit is required as part of the postsecondary program application process.

 Graduate certificate bundle programs require a non-refundable deposit of $5,000, which will be applied as $2,500 to each program.